brian-j-smith/Mamba.jl/doc/samplers/amm.rst

 ^^^^^^^^^^^^^^^^^^^^^^^

 .. function:: AMM(params::ElementOrVector{Symbol}, Sigma::Matrix{T<:Real}; \
-                  adapt::Symbol=:all)
+                  adapt::Symbol=:all, args...)

-    Construct a ``Sampler`` object for adaptive mixture Metropolis sampling.
+    Construct a ``Sampler`` object for AMM sampling.
 Parameters are assumed to be continuous, but may be constrained or unconstrained.

     **Arguments**